suxuekun/libpyiotcloud/README.md

     4. Login API will return a secret key that will be used for succeeduing API calls.
     5. Register device API will return deviceid, rootca, device certificate and device private key.
     6. Device shall use deviceid as MQTT client id and use the rootca, device certificate and device private key.
+    7. The webserver has been tested on Linux using GUnicorn.

 ### Design